 All individuals entering the South Central Emergency Department are required to wear a mask.
-They must be evaluated at the screening station which is located directly inside the front door of the Emergency Department where their temperature will be taken and they will be asked if they have any COVID-19 related symptoms.
+They must be evaluated at the screening station which is located directly inside the front door of the Emergency Department where their temperature will be taken and they will be asked if they have any Covid-19 related symptoms.

 All patients who are treated in the facility will continue to be allowed to have one (1) person with them during their Emergency Department stay.
 No visitors under the age of 18 are allowed in the Emergency Department.
-Special consideration will be made for special needs patients, critical patients, or end-of-life circumstances if they are not COVID-19 positive.
+Special consideration will be made for special needs patients, critical patients, or end-of-life circumstances if they are not Covid positive.